 On March 27, 2019, the Company completed a non-brokered private placement for gross proceeds of \$5,255 million.
-The placement consisted of approximately 3,284,375 common shares priced at CAD\$1.60 per Share.
+The placement consisted of 3,284,375 common shares priced at CAD\$1.60 per Share.
 The Shares issued under the 2019 Offering are subject to a four-month hold period and were not registered in the United States.

-The net proceeds from the 2019 Offering will fund continued surface exploration at its Sombrero copper-gold project located in Ayacucho, Peru and general working capital.
-Share issue costs related to the 2019 Offering totalled \$135, which included \$110 in commissions, and \$25 in other issuance costs.
-A reconciliation of the impact of the 2019 Offering on share capital is as follows:
+The net proceeds from the March 2019 Offering have funded continued surface exploration at its Sombrero copper-gold project located in Ayacucho, Peru and general working capital and a nominal amount remains at September 30, 2019.
+Share issue costs related to the March 2019 Offering totalled \$200, which included \$110 in commissions, and \$90 in other issuance costs.
+A reconciliation of the impact of the March 2019 Offering on share capital is as follows: